 Buffalo Man Sentenced on Drug Charges

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Bryant Woods, 47, of Buffalo, New York, who was convicted of conspiracy to possess with intent to distribute, and to distribute, crack cocaine, was sentenced by U.S. District Judge Richard J. Arcara to 27 months in prison.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Aaron T. Holmes, 44, of Buffalo, NY, who was convicted of possession and distribution crack cocaine, was sentenced to 84 months in prison by U.S. District Judge Richard J. Arcara.